datastax/powerquery_astra_db_connector/README.md

 ## Usage instructions

-_Note: A more detailed user guide is going to be published on [Awesome Astra](https://awesome-astra.github.io) and it will be announced here shortly._
+This is an abridged form of the **more detailed guide published on [Awesome Astra](https://awesome-astra.github.io/docs/pages/tools/integration/microsoft-powerquery/#astra-db-custom-connector-local).
+Please head over to that article for in-depth guidance.**

 The following instructions cover usage in PowerBI Desktop and PowerBI Service, the latter backed by a (personal-mode) On-premises Data Gateway.
+Being a Power Query connector, it can actually be used with any of the products supporting this technology.

 The current status of this connector is: beta self-signed.
-The certification process is underway.
+The certification process is underway (and will make it possible to use the connector directly in Power BI Service, without a Data Gateway).

+## Get in touch

+This repo is the preferred place for feature requests, bug reports and miscellaneous discussion concerning the connector.
+Please go to the "Issues" section and open an Issue.
+Pull requests will be happily examined as well.

 ## PowerBI Desktop

+_(More details in the [Awesome Astra article](https://awesome-astra.github.io/docs/pages/tools/integration/microsoft-powerquery/#pre-requisites_1) about the connector.)_

-Obtain the latest PQX file from the [releases](https://github.com/hemidactylus/powerquery_astra_db_connector/releases) page and place the file in (your equivalent for) ``C:\Users\USER\Documents\Power BI Desktop\Custom Connectors``
+Obtain the latest PQX file from the [releases](https://github.com/datastax/powerquery_astra_db_connector/releases/latest) page and place the file in (your equivalent for) ``C:\Users\USER\Documents\Power BI Desktop\Custom Connectors``

 At the moment this is a self-signed connector, so you can either list the certificate thumbprint as "trusted" in your system (recommended) or alternatively enable untrusted extensions in PowerBI.